Ottoman cuisine: Pickles

 Dernschwam wrote that, while cabbage was found, the Turks did not know how to cook it with beef like the Hungarians, saying they instead pickled it, a common preparation in those days.
-Pickled cabbage was known as early as Byzantine times according to the description of a Byzantine feast recorded in 'Danishmendname.
+Pickled cabbage was known as early as Byzantine times according to the description of a Byzantine feast recorded in Danishmendname.

 Palace cuisine

 Background

-Of the four Ottoman Palaces, Edirne Palace, Topkapı Palace, Dolmabahçe Palace and Yıldız Palace, it is Topkapı that for 400-years oversaw the development of the classical Ottoman palace cuisine.
+Of the four Ottoman Imperial palaces -- Edirne Palace, Topkapı Palace, Dolmabahçe Palace and Yıldız Palace -- it is Topkapı that for 400-years oversaw the development of the classical Ottoman palace cuisine.
 Topkapı could host up to 4,000 persons at a time and the kitchen staff was huge.
 At one 18th-century event at least 1,000 chefs were required to prepare a meal of pilaf, soup and zerde for 10,000 attendant janissaries.

-Ottoman palace cuisine was amalgamated and honed in the Imperial Palace's kitchens by chefs brought from certain parts of the empire to create and experiment with different ingredients.
+Ottoman palace cuisine was amalgamated and honed in the imperial palace's kitchens by chefs brought from certain parts of the empire to create and experiment with different ingredients.
 These chefs were tested and hired by their method of cooking rice, a simple dish.
 They were brought over from various places for the express purpose of experimenting with exotic textures and ingredients and inventing new dishes.

 Each cook specialized in specific tasks.
 All dishes intended for the sultan were first passed by the palate of the chesnidjibashi, or imperial food taster, who tested the food for both poison and taste.
 The creations of the Ottoman palace's kitchens also filtered to the common population, for instance through Ramadan events, and through the cooking at the houses (yalis) of the pashas, and from there on to the people at large.

-Clarified butter was the favorite cooking fat of the Ottoman Palace.
+Clarified butter was the favorite cooking fat of the Ottoman palace.
 Butter was used for pilafs, sweet pastries, savory börek, and other dishes.
 Olive oil, although used in the palace cooking since the time of Fatih Sultan Mehmet, was used mostly for lighting lamps and in the manufacture of soaps.
 Its use in cuisine was limited, but included stuffed vegetables (dolma), İmam bayıldı, Karnıyarık and pilaki.

 Majun, compote and halva were sweets made by palace chefs.